rackerlabs/support-how-to/content/cloud-servers/useful-python-novaclient-commands.md

 of the target server as its argument.
 By default the server will perform a "soft reboot", where the OS is told to gracefully reboot the server.
-You can cause a "hard reboot" (like switching the power off then on again) with the "&ndash;hard" option.
+You can cause a "hard reboot" (like switching the power off then on again) with the "-hard" option.

 Example: